How to Grow and Care for Spadeleaf Philodendron (Philodendron domesticum) Indoors

 Temperature and Humidity

-Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and to discourage pest infestation.
+Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and to discourage pests and diseases infestations.

 Potting Mix